Contra Grant On Exaggerated Differences

 A privilege-based theory fails – there’s not much of a tendency for women to be restricted to less prestigious and lower-paying fields – Ob/Gyn (mostly female) is extremely lucrative, and internal medicine (mostly male) is pretty low-paying for a medical job.

 But the people/thing theory above does extremely well!
-Ob/Gyn is babies, Pediatrics is babies/children, Psychiatry is people/talking (and of course women are disproportionately child psychiatrists), and family medicine is people/talking/babies/children.
+Pediatrics is babies/children, Psychiatry is people/talking (and of course women are disproportionately child psychiatrists), OB/GYN is babies (though admittedly this probably owes a lot to patients being more comfortable with female gynecologists) and family medicine is people/talking/babies/children.

 Meanwhile, Radiology is machines and no patient contact, Anaesthesiology is also machines and no patient contact, Emergency Medicine is danger, and Surgery is machines, danger, and no patient contact.

-The only one that doesn’t quite fit the theory is Internal Medicine, but that’s not far from 50-50 anyway.
+Then all those future math teachers leave for the schools after undergrad, and so math grad school ends up with pretty much the same male-tilted gender balance as CS, physics, and engineering grad school.

+This seems to me like the clearest proof that women being underrepresented in CS/physics/etc is just about different interests.
+It’s not that they can’t do the work – all those future math teachers do just as well in their math majors as everyone else.
+It’s not that stereotypes of what girls can and can’t do are making them afraid to try – whatever stereotypes there are about women and math haven’t dulled future math teachers’ willingness to compete difficult math courses one bit.
+And it’s not even about colleges being discriminatory and hostile (or at least however discriminatory and hostile they are it doesn’t drive away those future math teachers).
+It’s just that women are more interested in some jobs, and men are more interested in others.
+Figure out a way to make math people-oriented, and women flock to it.
+If there were as many elementary school computer science teachers as there are math teachers, gender balance there would equalize without any other effort.

 I’m not familiar with any gender breakdown of legal specialties, but I will bet you that family law, child-related law, and various prosocial helping-communities law are disproportionately female, and patent law, technology law, and law working with scary dangerous criminals are disproportionately male.
+And so on for most other fields.

 This theory gives everyone what they want.
 It explains the data about women in tech.
 It explains the time course around women in tech.
 It explains other jobs like veterinary medicine where women dominate.
 It explains which medical subspecialties women will be dominant or underrepresented in.
 It doesn’t claim that women are “worse than men” or “biologically inferior” at anything.
 It doesn’t say that no woman will ever be interested in things, or no man ever interested in people.
 It doesn’t say even that women in tech don’t face a lot of extra harassment (any domain with more men than women will see more potential perpetrators concentrating their harassment concentrated on fewer potential victims, which will result in each woman being more harassed).